PARC-projects/video-query-api/README.md

 For an overview of the Video Query project please see the reference [TBD arxiv pdf](https://arxiv.org/).

 ## Wiki
+For detailed instruction on how to run and utilize this repository, please have a look at our Wiki

 - [Home](https://github.com/PARC-projects/video-query-api/wiki/Home)
   - [Running the API server](https://github.com/PARC-projects/video-query-api/wiki/Home#running-the-api-server)